 Fortunately there are a few places you can park for free in Banff (up to 9 hours):

-- Train Station Public Parking Lot: 500 parking stalls on the edge of town (8 minute walk); good option if you are biking the Legacy Trail and your best option if youโre visiting for the day, especially if you have a trailer.
+- Banff Train Station Parking Lot: 500 parking stalls on the edge of town (8 minute walk); good option if you are biking the Legacy Trail and your best option if you’re visiting for the day, especially if you have a trailer.
+Note: The parking lot is usually full by noon.

 - Bow Avenue: 94 parking stalls near the river and 2 blocks from Banff Avenue